napframework/nap-docs/app/manual/01_gettingstarted.md

 Create a New Application {#create_blank_app}
 =======================

 Use a terminal to navigate to the `tools` directory inside the NAP root directory.
-Run the `create_app` script with as the first argument the name of your application:
+Run the `create_app` script with `rotatingcube` as the first argument, the name of your application:

 - Windows
 ```